NervanaSystems/ngraph/doc/sphinx/source/quant/index.rst

 something producing a ``float`` into something expecting an ``int``, or something producing a matrix into something expecting a vector.

-What this means is that models defined in one element type (FP32 is, for example, the most common model defintion) cannot be converted to a different element type after being trained.
+What this means is that models defined in one element type (FP32) cannot be converted to a different element type after being trained.
 Rather, a "Quantization-Aware" step must be implemented during training.
-This quantization-aware training step can take place outside of nGraph, or with the bridge (using code from ``/src/ngraph/builder``); or, to take another approach, a graph that has been modified for quantization can be trained with different quantized weights to produce the desired or compatible type of output.
-Quantizing a model defined in FP32 to one defined in INT8 produces a slightly different with respect to precision, depending upon the quantization strategy.
+This step can take place outside of nGraph, or with the bridge (using code from ``/src/ngraph/builder``); or, to take another approach, a graph that has been modified for quantization can be trained with different quantized weights to produce the desired or compatible type of output.
+Quantizing a model defined in FP32 to one defined in INT8 produces slightly different outputs with respect to precision, depending upon the quantization strategy.

 .. +++++++++++++++++++++++++++++++++++ ..